Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 ## Latest Versions
 Contents of this document may be expired, but its links refer to the latest versions.

-The latest versions can be downloaded in following addresses:
+The latest versions and all archived versions can be downloaded in following addresses:

 | address | dowloads | readme |
 | --- | --- | --- |